abdurahmanadilovic/ethereumShop/README.md

 ## Simple use case

-Owner of the shop creates a website that talks with the ethereum node then add items through the contract and displays the item on the website
+Owner of the shop creates a website that talks with the ethereum node through [ethereum js api](https://github.com/ethereum/web3.js/) then add items through the contract and displays the item on the website

 A user creates an account on the website, enters his address of the ethereum wallet,